 Example 1: A CEO of a large global organization

 Let’s say I am working with a CEO.
 That CEO answers to a Board, has a team of executives and will most likely be part of a bigger global organization.
 The CEO may be very good at her job but she might have a Board Chair who is difficult to work with or has different objectives than her.
 In addition, she may want to take the Canadian business in a direction that she knows will ensure success in Canada but the global organization may not be supportive of her ideas as they may not fully align with the global strategy.
 And then, there is her team.
 She may have lots of talent on her team but her CFO may not be strategic enough for what she feels she needs.
-So a coaching plan that only outlines the CEO’s personal development goals but does not address her need to influence stakeholders and develop her team would be incomplete.
+A coaching plan that only outlines the CEO’s personal development goals but does not address her need to influence stakeholders and develop her team would be incomplete.

 Example 2: A senior associate in a law firm